 Cost of Materials Comparison:

-The average cost for typical architectural shingles from manufacturers such CertainTeed, GAF, Owens Corning, and Tamko, ranges between $120 to $160 per square.
+The average cost for typical architectural shingles from manufacturers such CertainTeed, GAF, Owens Corning, and Tamko, range between $120 to $160 per square.

-Most Kynar 500 coated standing seam panels tarts at $175 per square, but generally range in price from $300 to $500 for 100 sq. ft. of materials and trim.
-The smaller the order the higher the price per sq. ft.
+Most Kynar 500 coated standing seam panels start at around $225 per square, but generally range in price from $300 to $500 for 100 sq. ft. of materials and trim.
+The smaller the order size the higher the price per sq. ft.

-For material alone, standing seam is roughly twice the cost of architectural shingles.
+For material alone, standing seam is roughly two to three times higher than the cost of architectural shingles.